OmengU/quap/documentation/documentation.typ

 === Development
 This section outlines the software used for the development of the application.
 The specific products were chosen for their support of the used languages as well as their ability to be installed and run on the Windows #acr("OS").
 The personal preferences of the developer also played a large influence in the decision process.
 ==== Visual Studio
-Visual Studio is an #acr("IDE") developed by the Redmond, WA-based technology company Microsoft. @eb-microsoft It allows the developer to write code in multiple languages including C\# and C++.
+Visual Studio is an #acr("IDE") developed by the Redmond, Washington-based technology company Microsoft. @eb-microsoft It allows the developer to write code in multiple languages including C\# and C++.
 It also provides tools for building and executing the written code such as compilers and tools to improve the developer experience, the most notable of which being a Debugger and several code completion tools.
 A debugger allows the developer to diagnose problems with the code by setting breakpoints, where the program is paused and the values of variables are shown.
 It also provides functionality to inform the developer when a variable changes.
 Visual Studio is available in 3 Versions:

 - Community: #acr("FOSS") version with minimal proprietary additions; targeted towards students
 - Professional: paid version; targeted towards small teams